Learning to scuba dive opens up an exhilarating world of underwater adventure and can be a life-changing experience.

 At depths of down to 20m, Ocean Divers have plenty of chances to encounter a fascinating variety of wildlife and shipwrecks in seas, rivers, quarries, lochs and lakes.

-You can sign up to do the Ocean Diver course by joining a BSAC club.
-Find a club
+You can sign up to do the BSAC Ocean Diver course by joining a BSAC club.
+Find a club online.

-Alternatively, doing your Ocean Diver training at a BSAC centre means you can reduce the time it takes to do the course to four days.
+It can take up to five days to complete your ocean diver course.
+But, doing your Ocean Diver course at a BSAC centre means you can reduce the time it takes to do the course to four days.

-You don’t need any special kit to become an Ocean Diver – a swimsuit and towel should be enough, although you may soon want to buy your own mask and snorkel.
+You don’t need any special kit to become an open water diver – a swimsuit and towel should be enough, although you may soon want to buy your own mask and snorkel.

 An Ocean Diver's view...

-With BSAC's Ocean Diver course, your learn to dive adventure is only just beginning.
+With BSAC's Ocean Diver course, your diving adventure is only just beginning.
 Developing your scuba diving skills: